caglartoklu/spyonde/README.rst

 - A: Currently, you can not.
 It will be added in upcoming versions.

 - **Q: Do I need Jupyter to use Spyonde?**
 - A: No, you do not.
 Jupyter may be useful if you want to see and work on generated .ipynb files.
-If you want, you can use `python-notebook-viewer <https://addons.mozilla.org/en-US/firefox/addon/python-notebook-viewer/>`_ which is a Firefox plugin lets you view/render python notebooks without running notebook server, by a simple drag and drop.
+If you want, you can use `python-notebook-viewer <https://addons.mozilla.org/en-US/firefox/addon/python-notebook-viewer/>`_ which is a Firefox plugin that lets you view/render python notebooks on Firefox without running a notebook server.

 - **Q: Do I have to use Spyder to create a .py file?**
 - A: No, you do not.
 You can use any IDE or text editor, even Notepad if you like.